komuw/sewer/docs/README.md

 Sewer is a Let's Encrypt(ACME) client.
 It's name is derived from Kenyan hip hop artiste, Kitu Sewer.

+- This is the trunk, moving towards a 0.8.4 release.
+No notes yet.
-- The current release is [0.8.3](https://komuw.github.io/sewer/notes/0.8.3-notes).
+- The stable release is [0.8.3](https://komuw.github.io/sewer/notes/0.8.3-notes).
 - More history in the [CHANGELOG](https://komuw.github.io/sewer/CHANGELOG).

+> 0.8.4 will bring more changes, especially if you use sewer's Client class directly.
+The command line offers more opportunities to hide internal changes.

-> Note that with 0.8.3, the promise made elsewhere about stuff changing is starting to come true.  `--action` is still accepted but deprecated, and will be dropped soon.
+> CLI changes from 0.8.3: `--action` is still accepted but deprecated.
 Likewise `--dns`, replaced by `--provider`.
-Some new options have been added, and more of both additional features and breaking changes lie ahead.
+Some new options have been added.

-PYTHON compatibility: 3.5 is nominally still supported, and with assistance from Github's multi-version Python linting I've caught a couple things.
-I believe that the main code is 3.5 clean, but there are a few legacy DNS drivers that may not run under 3.5.
-For 0.8.3 I will fix any reported 3.5 issues, but I suspect this will be the last release to promies that.
+PYTHON compatibility: 3.5 is nominally still supported, and with assistance from Github's multi-version Python linting I've repaired some issues.
+Even with the GH multi-version testing, there are parts of the drivers, especially, which I simply can't test (with 3.5) because the actual service provider interaction has to be mocked.
+Such issues will be fixed on a best-effort basis when reported for the life of 0.8.

-sewer maintainer @mmaney can often be found on freenode in ##sewer for those who remember IRC.
+I (maintainer @mmaney) loiter in channel ##sewer (on irc.freenode.net) for those who remember IRC.
 Don't ask to ask!

 ## Features
 - Obtain or renew SSL/TLS certificates from [Let's Encrypt](https://letsencrypt.org)